 - Are some groups heavily invested with how things are done today?

 Formulating the change management strategy is the first critical step in implementing a change management methodology.
-The strategy provides direction and results in informed decision making throughout the change process.
-A well-formulated strategy brings the project or change to life, describing who and how it will impact the organization.
+The strategy provides direction for informed decision-making and brings the project or change to life, describing who and how it will impact the organization.

-The change management strategy contributes to the formulation of change management plans.
+The change management strategy contributes to the formulation of the five change management plans recommended by change management best practices.
 For instance, the groups identified in the strategy should each be addressed specifically in the communication plan.
 Steps for building and maintaining the sponsor coalition identified in the strategy are part of the sponsorship roadmap.
-Each of the subsequent change management plans and activities are guided by the findings in the change management strategy.
+Each of the subsequent change management plans and activities are guided by an effective change management strategy.